SNEHILUPADHYAY007/ForceOfConcurrency/README.md

 # ForceOfConcurrency

 This repository demonstrates the use of Python's `threading` module to fetch data concurrently from the Star Wars API (SWAPI).
-The primary goal of the project is to compare different concurrency techniques, such as asyncio and multithreading, to optimize data retrieval and storage.
+The primary goal of the project is to compare different concurrency techniques, such as  and multithreading, to optimize data retrieval and storage.

 ## Project Overview